Shanmathan/event-map-crowd-management/README.md

 ## 🏁 Getting Started

-To get started with MapGPS, follow these steps:
+To get started with gangasagar-mela-event-map, follow these steps:

 1. Clone the repository: `git clone <repository-url>`
 2. Install dependencies: `npm install`